Every company wants repeat customers, but it’s not always clear how to automate this process into a repeat customer play.

 Step 1: The LeanData routing scheduler automatically creates or updates new records for new job changes detected by UserGems.
 (This can also be done with the UserGems trigger node.)

-Step 2: LeanData matches new leads to accounts or updates existing contact records, and converts new leads to a contact.
-The routing flow round robins unassigned accounts and sends different alerts for assigned accounts, taking into consideration accounts or contacts that may already be active in an open deal cycle or Outreach sequence.
+Step 2: LeanData matches new leads to accounts or updates existing contact records.
+Then, it converts new leads to a contact.
+The routing flow round robins unassigned accounts and sends different alerts for assigned accounts.
+This flow takes into consideration accounts or contacts that may already be active in an open deal cycle or Outreach sequence.

 Step 3: LeanData automates Slack alerts to the appropriate account executive (AE) or sales development representative (SDR) with context and the appropriate call to action.
 The SDR researches the contact and account, strategizes with their AE, and follows up within 48 hours.